Enumeration of Dyck paths with air pockets: Non-decreasing Dyck paths with air pockets

 \subsection{The number of catastrophes}

-\begin{thm} The bivariate g.f. where the coefficient of $x^ny^k$ is the number of $n$-length non-decreasing Dyck paths with air pockets having $k$ catastrophes is The first few terms of the series expansion are $ x^2+x^3y+x^4(y+1)+4x^5y+x^6(y^2+6y+1)+x^7(2y^2+14y)+ x^8(7y^2+24y+1)+O(x^9). $ \end{thm} \begin{proof} First, let us determine the bivariate g.f. $U(x,y)$ with respect to the length and number of catastrophes for non-decreasing Dyck paths with air pockets having all their valleys at height $0$.
+\begin{thm} The bivariate g.f.\ where the coefficient of $x^ny^k$ is the number of $n$-length non-decreasing Dyck paths with air pockets having $k$ catastrophes is \end{thm} \begin{proof} First, let us determine the bivariate g.f.\ $U(x,y)$ with respect to the length and number of catastrophes for non-decreasing Dyck paths with air pockets having all their valleys at height $0$.
 It is easy to see that

 which yields:

 Then, any non-decreasing Dyck path with air pockets has one of the following forms: ($i$) $\beta UD$, or ($ii$) $\beta U^2D_2$, or ($iii$) $\beta \alpha^\sharp$ with $\alpha$ not belonging to forms ($i$) or ($ii$), and where $\beta$ is either empty or a non-decreasing Dyck path with air pockets which only has valleys that lie at height $0$.
 Hence, the bivariate generating function $C(x,y)$ satisfies the following equation: